deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 ###Ecosystem

 Java's popularity is only strengthened by its ecosystem.
-Hadoop is implemented in Java; Spark runs within Hadoop's Yarn run-time; libraries like Akka made building distributed systems for Deeplearning4j feasible.
+[Hadoop](https://hadoop.apache.org/) is implemented in Java; [Spark](https://spark.apache.org/) runs within Hadoop's Yarn run-time; libraries like [Akka](https://www.typesafe.com/community/core-projects/akka) made building distributed systems for Deeplearning4j feasible.
 In sum, Java boasts a highly tested infrastructure for pretty much any application, and deep-learning nets written in Java can live close to the data, which makes programmers' lives easier.
 Deeplearning4j can be run and provisioned as a YARN app.

 Java can also be used natively from other popular languages like Scala, Clojure, Python and Ruby.
 By choosing Java, we excluded the fewest major programming communities possible.

-While Java is not as fast as C or C++, we've built a distributed system that can accelerate with the addition of more nodes.
+While Java is not as fast as C or C++, it is much faster than many believe, and we've built a distributed system that can accelerate with the addition of more nodes, whether they are GPUs or CPUs.
 That is, if you want speed, just throw more boxes at it.

 Finally, we are building the basic applications of Numpy, including ND-Array, in Java for DL4J.
-Other features, such as GPU interoperability based on company-backed plugins, will be released shortly.
 We believe that many of Java's shortcomings can be solved quickly, and many of its advantages will continue for some time.

 ### Scala